 Even before the additional strains put on individuals by Covid-19, UN figures indicate that 35% of women worldwide have experienced either physical and/or sexual intimate partner violence or non-partner sexual violence.
-On top of this, fear and stigma can mean that as many as 60% of cases go unreported.
+On top of this, fear and stigma can mean that of cases go unreported.

 Domestic violence can be physical or psychological, and it can affect anyone of any age, gender, race or sexual orientation.
 The human cost is immeasurable.
 But alongside the physical and emotional toll, there is a significant economic impact.
 Loss of income, absenteeism and a fall in productivity financially impacts individuals and their families and society at large.